 No, for all your questions and concerns you would need to contact our customer service.

-In some cases, your credit card company would need to pre-authorize the transaction for you before you can process the transaction online.
+Sometimes, your credit card company may need to pre-authorize the transaction before you can complete your booking online.

 Your safety is our number one priority!
 Keeping this in mind, Arctic Adventures reserves the right to adjust the itinerary and/or take different routes depending on conditions.
 Please read more information in our cancellation policy.